knpuniversity/symfony2-rest/knpu/episode2/httpexception-invalid-json.md

 # The Important HttpException (+ handling Invalid JSON)

-What do you think would happen if we POST'ed some badly-formatted JSON to some endpoint?
+What do you think would happen if we POST'ed some badly-formatted JSON to an endpoint?
 Because, I'm not really sure - but I bet the error wouldn't be too obvious to the client.